-FAN & HEATER SWITCH SETTINGS
+BATCH FAN & HEATER SWITCH SETTINGS

-Fan Setting Heater Setting Fan Function Heater Function Auto Auto Fans stay on during dry and cool cycle only Burners stay on during dry timer cycle only Auto On Fans stay on during dry and cool cycle only Burners stay on during dry and cool On On Fans are on continuously Burners are on continuously On Auto Fans are on continuously Burners shut down at the end of the dry cycle
+Fan Setting Heater Setting Fan Function Heater Function Auto Auto Fans stay on during dry and cool cycle only Burners stay on during dry timer cycle only Auto On Fans stay on during dry and cool cycle only Burners stay on during dry and cool On On Fans are on continuously Burners are on continuously On Auto Fans are on continuously Burners shut down at the end of the dry cycle only by the dry time setting, but also by the moisture content of the drying grain, turn the moisture control switch to on.

-At the end of the dry cycle in staged batch, the fans and heaters will continue running if in the Auto-Auto setting, until the preset temperature on the moisture control thermostat is reached.
+At the end of the dry cycle in batch, the fans and heaters will continue running if in the Auto-Auto setting, until the preset temperature on the moisture control thermostat is reached.